AshFitz/The-Gluten-Free-Garden/README.md

 <p> I would to say a big thank you to my mentor Gerry McBride, for his support and constant feedback throughout developing the website. </p>

+<p><strong>This project is for educational purposes only and was created as a first milestone project for Code Institutes full stack web development course.</strong></p>